iggredible/argh.vim/README.md

 However, I feel like the current argument list system is missing one feature: it only allows one file set at any time.
 What if I need multiple file sets?
 What if I want to collect 3 UI files in one argument list and 4 backend files in a different argument list?

-I find that by adding the ability to store multiple argument list, my args workflow increases exponentially.
+I find that by adding the ability to store multiple argument list, my arglist workflow increases exponentially.
 This Argh.vim plugin allows you to create multiple argument lists so you can group them by their contexts.

 ## Usage

-This plugin does not impede with Vim's native args commands.
-It is simply an extension to the current args workflow.
+This plugin does not impede with Vim's native arglist commands.
+It is simply an extension to the current arglist workflow.

 It comes with only 3 commands that are easy to remember: